plebian1/ATSP-algorithms/README.md

 # ATSP-algorithms
-Multiple algorithms, i've done during studies , that are meant to solve asimetric traveling salesman problem Algorithms provided here are:
+Multiple algorithms, i've done during studies , that are meant to solve asimetric traveling salesman problem.
+Everything is in polish.
+Algorithms provided here are:
 - Brute force
 - Branch and bound